folio-org/okapi/doc/guide.md

 We could have included a launchDescriptor as before, but just to demonstrate another way, we have omitted it here.
-Doing it this way may make more sense in a clustered environment where each module instance may need some extra commandline arguments or environment variables.
+Doing it this way may make more sense in a clustered environment where each module instance may need some extra command-line arguments or environment variables.

 So we POST it to Okapi: